Seven Churches of Revelation

 The substantial 3rd-century A.D.
 Sardis Synagogue, built by Jewish merchants, featured a large central hall with rows of columns and ornate decorations, including elaborate mosaics and frescoes.
 Intricate carvings and inscriptions in Hebrew and Aramaic adorn the walls.
 At the time of construction, the Jewish community was experiencing significant upheaval and was transitioning from temples to synagogues.

-A small, 4th-century mortuary chapel known as Church M is the earliest extant Christian church at Sardis, built on the abandoned grounds of the Hellenistic Greek Temple of Artemis on the Acropolis.
-It was discovered in the early 1900s by a professor at Princeton on the First Sardis Expedition.
+A small, 4th-century mortuary chapel known as Church M is the earliest extant Christian church at Sardis.
+It was built on the abandoned grounds of the Hellenistic Greek Temple of Artemis on the Acropolis and discovered in the early 1900s by a professor at Princeton on the First Sardis Expedition.

 On the hillside of the road that leads to the Temple of Artemis is a partially excavated simple aisled basilica known as Church EA.
 The church’s proximity to the southwest walls of Sardis indicates an effort at urban expansion by creating a Christian quarter outside the defences.
 Identification of coins unearthed during excavation suggests it may have been built in the middle of the 4th century A.D., nearly a century before the first Christian building of its kind was erected in Constantinople.